bee-browser/bee/libs/jsparser/src/parser/README.md

 `SyntaxHandler` trait receives *events* from the `Parser`.
 In many cases, the `SyntaxHandler` is used for building an AST or directly generating code to be executed on a VM.

-`bee-lalrgen` is used to generate LALR(1) parsing tables.
+`lalrgen` is used to generate LALR(1) parsing tables.
 It supports multiple goals and a single set of parsing tables are generated.

 `lalr.js` tweaks it for later RUST code generation.
 The most important task of `lalr.js` is adding properties to each state object, which are used for processing auto semicolon insertions in the